COVID‑19: Expertise from WSU

 Misinformation: battling the “infodemic”

 Misinformation can be dangerous in a pandemic when it causes people to avoid sound health advice or promote corrosive conspiracy theories.
 WSU experts are studying the spread of COVID‑19 misinformation, ways to decrease so‑called “fake news,” and analyze and encourage corrective actions by individuals and organizations.
-Their work includes a way to detect coronavirus misinformation in 30 seconds and active participation in the collaborative Center for an Informed Public.
+WSU is also a partner in the collaborative Center for an Informed Public.

 Consumer fraud